 Dr. Marc is a veterinarian and writer for Pets Best, a dog insurance and cat insurance agency.

-Is a Bullmastiff the Right Dog Breed for You?
+Is a Border Collie the Right Dog Breed for You?

 Waking up to the sweet face of your dog is nothing short of wonderful, right?
 See for yourself, the dog alarm clock continues to be a hilarious daily ritual for many dog owners!